DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 To allow for the later use of DockerHub as registry for the container with the final web application you need to be registered at https://hub.docker.com.
 After you have created a user at DockerHub, navigate to Credentials -> (global) -> Add Credentials (which corresponds to navigating to the following URL: [Jenkins server IP]:8080/credentials/store/system/domain/_/ ).
-There add a Secret text, where the secret is your password to your DockerHub account.
+There add a Secret text, where the secret is our password to our DockerHub account.

 [pic]